Contest Puzzles

 Current puzzle 9

-Enter with commas.
+Enter with hyphens

 There is no answer to this puzzle because it is still in the contest.